timfjord/carddav/README.md

 ## Discovery process

-`Carddav::Client` discovers urls steps by step and than finally tried to get data from `addressbook_url` and than parse vcards from response.
+`Carddav::Client` discovers urls step by step and than finally try to get data from `addressbook_url` and than parse vcards from response.

 Here are all steps: